dorbanianas/DevOpsJumpstart/README.md

 ## **Deploying to Kubernetes**

-1. Apply the Kubernetes deployment configuration to deploy MyApp:
+1. Apply the Kubernetes deployment configuration to deploy MyApp using minikube:

     ```bash
     minikube start